Python vs Excel for Data Analysis

 Excel has been a firm favourite for working professionals for many years and for good reason.
-It has a large number of capabilities and its ease of use has meant that it’s played a critical role in all manners of business, education, finance and research.
+Its wide capabilities and ease of use have made it critical in all manners of business, education, finance and research.

 Enter Python.
 This programming language has gained traction over recent years.
-One report states that the demand for Python skills, as a requisite in job postings, has increased by 27.6% in the last year and shows no signs of slowing down.
-It was initially built as a way to write scripts that ‘automate the boring stuff’, but over time Python has become a leader in web development, data analysis and infrastructure management.
+One report states that the demand for Python skills, as a requisite in job postings, has increased by 27.6 percent in the last year and shows no signs of slowing down.
+Initially built as a way to write scripts that ‘automate the boring stuff’, Python has become a leader in web development, data analysis and infrastructure management.

 Demand for Excel

-Microsoft Excel skills are still in high-demand.
-After 34 years, in this fast-changing tech world, the spreadsheet software is still going strong.
-The seasoned data analysis tool is still used a lot in the financial sector to organise and present large amounts of data.
-Excel has been developed and updated recently which means it boasts more user-friendly features and more effective functionalities for all businesses.
+Microsoft Excel skills are still in high demand.
+After 34 years in this fast-changing tech world, the spreadsheet software is still going strong.
+The seasoned data analysis tool is still used often in the financial sector to organise and present large amounts of data.
+Excel has been developed and updated recently, which means it boasts more user-friendly features and more effective functionalities for all businesses.

 However, consultants and IT experts have voiced their concerns over how fragile the spreadsheet software can be.
 Excel is working to overcome challenges such as:

 - Data Volume: Companies, small and large, have most likely used Excel at some point in their development.
-However, as the organisations generate data, they find themselves dealing with an increasing number of spreadsheets, resulting in complex analytical issues.
+However, as organisations continue to generate data, they find themselves dealing with an increasing number of spreadsheets, resulting in complex analytical issues.

 - Syntax Errors: Excel has been considered notorious when copying and pasting data in specific cell ranges.
 This can create lots of errors when inputting formulas manually.